SaumickPradhan/Friends-TV-Show-Insights/README.md

  <details>
-  <summary><b>Motivation of the Project NACHIKET TO COMPLETE</b></summary>
+  <summary><b>Motivation of the Project </b></summary>

-The motivation for this project was to contribute to the knowledge about the existance of Extraterrestrial activity and contribute to the documentation and analysis of this cultural phenomenon, adding to the body of knowledge available for researchers, enthusiasts, and the curious alike.
-We also wanted to hone our data analysis skills in front-end frameworks like D3.Js and Leaflet.js along with using python to analyze and clean the dataset.
-This data also has first-hand encounters from real people via a reputable website.
+The motivation for this project was to showcase information about the show "Friends", and add to the an already large body of knowledge publically avilable for the enthusiasts of the show.
+We also wanted to hone our data analysis skills in front-end frameworks like D3.JS and D3.Wordcloud.js along with using python to preprocess and clean the data.
+The dataset that we used also has ratings from real people via a reputable website.

 </details>